jeswr/blog/posts/role-of-solid.md

 ---

-**This article was originally for the Oxford University department of Computer Science as part of the [DPhil the future](https://www.cs.ox.ac.uk/news/2287-full.html) series.** ic online world.**
+**This article was originally for the Oxford University department of Computer Science as part of the [DPhil the future](https://www.cs.ox.ac.uk/news/2287-full.html) series.**

 The modern Web has seen a significant erosion of data privacy and control.
 User-generated data, stored in [centralised data silos](https://www.w3.org/DesignIssues/CloudStorage.html), is often used without the knowledge or control of the individuals it belongs to.

 > In the age of AI and Big Data, this lack of data autonomy becomes increasingly detrimental to both individuals and society.
-DPhil student Jesse Wright

 A striking example is a recent [lawsuit](https://www.nytimes.com/2023/10/24/technology/states-lawsuit-children-instagram-facebook.html) against Meta by U.S. states, alleging the unlawful collection of minors' personal data without parental consent and exposing them to harmful content.
 This is but a glimpse into the dangers posed by emerging technologies such as [personal AI agents](https://ruben.verborgh.org/blog/2013/01/31/what-web-agents-want/) if they are not designed to “legally, ethically and algorithmically” work for you and with data you control ([Charlie works for Bob](https://www.w3.org/DesignIssues/Charlie.html), Berners-Lee 2023).